Updated: Oct 7

-As you know, the fuel cost has been rising since 2022 started.
-The German government had introduced 9-euro summer tickets for each month from June to August.
-With this 9-euro ticket, all the public transport, including Regional trains, Trams, U-Bahn, S-Bahn and buses (excluding high-speed trains) can be used.
+This Deutschland ticket isn't really something new.
+But in June 2022, the German government introduced 9-euro summer tickets for each month from June to August.
+With this 9-euro ticket, all public transport, including Regional trains, Trams, U-Bahn, S-Bahn, and buses (excluding high-speed trains) can be used.

-We had a very thrilling summer this time.
+We had a very thrilling summer in 2022.
 As we are working full-time, we made a plan for each weekend at the end of May and listed all the places we wanted to explore in these three months.

-Overall, we had travelled 7,967 KM in 33 days and explored 11 cities, 15 towns, 7 natural landscapes and 1 amusement park in three countries in just 27 Euro travelling cost.
+Overall, we traveled 7,967 KM in 33 days and explored 11 cities, 15 towns, 7 natural landscapes and 1 amusement park in three countries in just 27 Euro travelling cost.

 Big hats off to Deutsche Bahn for introducing this ticket and managing all the routes effectively.
 Sometimes, we face few delays due to late arrival or departure of the trains or some technical issues, but we always manage to get to our destinations as planned.
 In total, 1.8 m tons of CO2 emissions have been saved this summer due to Germany's 9-euro ticket.
 We are so proud of ourselves that we are also a part of it and travel without harming the environment.

 We started our summer adventure with our trip to Heidelberg from Munich.
 It was around 6 hours journey on a Regional train with 3 stops.
 As we already knew it would get crowded around 8 AM, we got the earliest connection at 5:30 AM.

 Luckily, the trains weren't crowded, and we managed to reach Stuttgart as we had planned, but Stuttgart central train station was so crowded.
 Our train to Heidelberg was already full when we reached there that they had closed the train doors and didn't let anybody in.